Sadalmalik/short-code/README.md

 ## Hi!
 I'm a good fighter!
-Here we have some short code
+Here we have some parts of random code